LukeRoantree4815162342/TechForGoodHack/README.md

 heroku git:remote -a engagehack npm run build:www
 Nav to root folder
-git subtree push --prefix src/www heroku master
+git subtree push --prefix www heroku master

 ## How to use this template